networking/form-generator-bundle/README.md

         }
     ],

-Update your AppKernel.php with NetworkingFormGeneratorBundle and the FOSRestBundle
+Update your AppKernel.php with NetworkingFormGeneratorBundle, the FOSRestBundle and the LiuggioExcelBundle

 ```
 <?php